alexandertrefz/essence/packages/vscode-extension/README.md

 its own, with the whole explanation on hover and a mark in the overview ruler.
 The values a run recorded are drawn by the Language Server as inlay hints, which is one answer to one question: this extension deliberately adds no ghost text of its own beside them.
+They are inlay hints in the full sense, so `essence.inlayHints.enabled` turns them off along with the Type annotations.

 **Essence: Show Test Session Output** opens a channel where every cycle writes one line — what it covered, what it found, how long it took, and whether